 - Many medicines pass into mother's milk.
 Most of the time, this is safe and okay for your baby.

-- Ask about drugs that are okay with breastfeeding.
+- Ask about drugs that are ok to take while you are breastfeeding.
 The American Academy of Pediatrics' Committee on Drugs keeps a list of these drugs.
-Your health care provider can look at the list and talk to you about medicines you take when breastfeeding.
+Your provider can look at the list and talk to you about medicines you take when breastfeeding.

 Breastfeeding and Contraception

 You can get pregnant when breastfeeding.
 DO NOT use breastfeeding for birth control.

 You are less likely to get pregnant while breastfeeding if: